darinhall/darinhall/README.md

 ## Hey everone 👋 I'm Darin

 I love to build!
 I'm a huge supporter of following your passions and being a lifelong learner.
-I live at the intersection between visual media and technology, with a background in studio photography and (soon to be) bachelors degree in data science.
-I'm also super interested in language learning and entrepreneurship.
+I live at the intersection between visual media and technology, with a background in studio photography and a bachelors degree in data science.
+I'm also super interested in language learning.
 You can check out my website darinhall.com for more of my personal photography work as well!

 ### 🧮🤓 Currently Building